sandialabs/wiretap/README.md

 > **Note**
 > All servers must be deployed *before* adding additional clients

 Adding a client is very similar to the other commands.
-It will generate a `wiretap_relay.conf` and `wiretap_e2ee.conf` for sharing.
+It will generate a `wiretap.conf` and `wiretap_relay.conf` for sharing.
 Make sure that all of the first-hop servers (any server directly attached to the original client) can reach or be reached by the new client.
 Once you get the endpoint information from whoever will be running the new client run:

 ```bash
 ./wiretap add client --port 1337 --endpoint 1.3.3.8:1337